“Please state your name for the record.”

 The woman sitting across the dull metal table nodded at his response, her short dark hair swaying with the motion.
 She tapped a few buttons on the data access and retrieval device—better known as a DARD—she held in her hands.
 “Please state your business here,” she continued in the same dry, business–like voice.

 “You know why I’m here,” he said, rolling his eyes.
-His head tilted back as he did so, the harsh light emphasizing the dark circles under his eyes.
+His head tilted back as he did so, the harsh light emphasising the dark circles under his eyes.

 She looked up, meeting his eyes.
 “It doesn’t matter what I know.
 Please make a response for the official record.”

 He leaned back against the chair’s narrow back, trying to get comfortable.
+He tugged on the long sleeve of his light green shirt as if to hide the red welts on his skin.
 “I have information on the Cult of Atraxia that you may find useful.”

 He swallowed again.
 “I know their leader, I know where they’re located, and I know better than the Agency what their numbers are like.”
 He scratched again at the patch of red skin on his left hand, grimacing in pain.
 “I also know what they’re planning.”